Kory Lichtensteiger: Professional career

+Pre-draft

-Lichtensteiger was considered the No. 4 center available in the 2008 NFL Draft.
-He was selected by the Denver Broncos in the fourth round (108th overall).
+Lichtensteiger was considered the No. 4 center available in the 2008 NFL draft.

 Denver Broncos

+Lichtensteiger was selected by the Denver Broncos in the fourth round (108th overall).

 On Monday, July 21, 2008, Lichtensteiger signed a four-year contract with the Broncos.
 He joined the team as a backup center who could also fill in at guard.

 The Broncos waived Lichtensteiger on September 4, 2009.

 Minnesota Vikings

 Lichtensteiger was claimed off waivers by the Minnesota Vikings on September 6.
 He was waived on September 29.

 Washington Redskins

 Lichtensteiger signed a future contract with the Washington Redskins on January 12, 2010.
 He was reunited with head coach Mike Shanahan, whom he played for in his rookie season with the Broncos.
 In his first season with the Redskins, he became the starting left guard of the offensive line.

 In the 2011 season, Lichtensteiger would be put on injured reserve after suffering a torn anterior cruciate ligament in his right knee in Week 6 against the Philadelphia Eagles.

 On March 3, 2012, the Redskins tendered an original round qualifying contract to Lichtensteiger, which would allow the Redskins to receive an additional fourth round pick if he were to sign with another team.

 On March 20, he signed his one-year, $1.26 million restricted free agent tender.
 Despite his ACL being fine, he had arthroscopic surgery on his right knee to clean out floating particles in the knee on July 30 and missed the entire 2012 preseason.

 After missing the entire preseason, he was able to play and start in the season opener win against the New Orleans Saints.
 On December 18, the Redskins named him the winner of the 2012 Ed Block Courage Award for how well he recovered from his ACL tear in the previous season.

 Set to become a free agent for the 2013 season, Lichtensteiger agreed to a five-year deal with the Redskins on March 9, 2013.
 After the Redskins released Will Montgomery on March 14, 2014, they announced plans to shift Lichtensteiger from guard to center for the 2014 season.

 On November 10, 2015, the Redskins put Lichtensteiger on injured reserve with a designation to return after he suffered a pitched nerve in his neck.

 On September 27, 2016, Lichtensteiger was placed on injured reserve with a calf injury.
-He was designated for return on December 7, 2016 and was officially activated off injured reserve on December 10, 2016.
+He was designated for return on December 7, 2016, and was officially activated off injured reserve on December 10, 2016.